Larsa Pippen Flaunts Figure In Blue Sports Bra & Leggings

 “My sis is always killin’ the game!
 Body is [fire],” raved a fourth Instagram user, using five fire emoji to make their point.

-And two days ago, Larsa shared another update where she rocked a black sports bra and tight, white leggings.
+Two days ago, Larsa shared another update where she rocked a black sports bra and tight, white leggings.
 She was seen posing with her right hip popped out, as she held the phone with her left hand for the selfie.
 Her pants were skintight, and she wore a long-sleeved shirt around her waist.
 She kept the color theme rolling with a pair of black shoes.
 There was a bright pop of yellow on the sleeves of her shirt.